 A political turnaround in the UK is yet to happen but the event risk there is heating up over the customs unions and will come to a head in the coming months.

 5. Bitcoin starts moving other markets

-Solid growth, low interest rates and hot money inflows from overseas have fuelled rapid house price gains in Australia, Canada, New Zealand, Norway and Sweden.
-As these growing imbalances cannot be ignored by policymakers, investors have been calling for a downturn for some time in these markets.
-Under extreme scenarios, rates markets may move to price cuts rather than hikes and the respective bond yields and currencies will depreciate versus the majors.
+Solid growth, low interest rates and hot money inflows from overseas have fueled rapid house price gains in Australia, Canada, New Zealand, Norway and Sweden and led some to anticipate rate hikes.
+But under extreme scenarios, rates markets may move to price in cuts rather than hikes and bond yields and currencies will depreciate versus the majors.

 7. A bigger proxy war in the Middle East